Long Lines site: Brinktown, MO

-In the early 1960s, an unmanned microwave repeater site was constructed near Brinktown in rural Maries County, Missouri, as the sixth hop east of Kansas City on a telephone/television microwave route between the Kansas City district office and Halifax on the eastern side of the state.
+In 1963-64, an unmanned microwave repeater site was constructed near Brinktown in rural Maries County, Missouri, as the sixth hop east of Kansas City on a telephone/television microwave route between the Kansas City district office and Halifax on the eastern side of the state.
 From Halifax, the route continued across the Mississippi River to Oakdale, Illinois.

-The site consists of a “semi-hardened” base station, a common design along the Kansas City-Halifax route.
+The site consists of a “semi-hardened” concrete base station of a common design along the Kansas City-Halifax route.
 Atop a self-supported, 268-foot tower were originally four KS-15676 horn-reflector antennas.
 One pair were aimed northwest at Barnett, and the other pair aimed southeast at Rosati.

 After AT&T retired the Long Lines terrestrial microwave system in favor of fiber optic cables and satellites, the site was sold to McCullough Comsites, who leased tower space to users.
 The State of Missouri later purchased several of the ex-AT&T sites from McCullough for use with the Missouri Statewide Interoperability Network, which allows various public safety agencies, such as law enforcement and fire departments, the ability to communicate with each other.